BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 RFC Editor: please replace RFCXXXX with the RFC number of this RFC and remove this note.

-This document requests IANA to register the following CBOR tag in the "CBOR Tags" registry of {{IANACBORTAGS}}:
+IANA has registered the following CBOR tag in the "CBOR Tags" registry of {{IANACBORTAGS}}:

 | Tag | Data Item | Semantics | Reference |
 |:----|:----------|:----------|:----------|